Sydney steam tram motor: History

 Steam trams were introduced when four steam tram motors imported to Sydney as a temporary transport for the International Exhibition of 1879.
 It was built at the Baldwin Locomotive Works, Philadelphia, United States and hauled double decker trailers conveying passengers from the Redfern railway terminus to near the Botanic Gardens.

-A Beyer, Peacock and Company steam tram of 1885 was sent to Australia in 1886 as a trial unit by the NSWGT for comparison against the Baldwin steam tram.
+A Beyer, Peacock & Company steam tram of 1885 was sent to Australia in 1886 as a trial unit by the New South Wales Government Tramways (NSWGT) for comparison against the Baldwin steam tram.
 The Baldwin design prevailed and this engine returned to England in 1889 to become Beyer Peacock works shunter No. 2.
-The engine is rumoured to have fallen into the sea on its return voyage.
+The engine was rumoured to have fallen into the sea on its return voyage, but it survived and is still in working order and known as 'John Bull'.
+Some sources show it as numbered '47' in Sydney, but number 47 had already been allocated around 1883.

 Design

-The steam tram motor is essentially a small enclosed saddle tank locomotive steam motor with four driving wheels in an 0-4-0 arrangement.
-A wooden cab encloses the entire locomotive, which features five windows along each side.
+The steam tram motor is essentially a small 0-4-0 saddle tank locomotive with a wooden cab enclosing the frame, with five windows along each side.
 Access to the cab is through doors from either the front or back platform.
 The tram is powered by an orthodox locomotive type boiler, American bar type framing, conventional "D" type slide valves and spring suspension.
 Coke and later coal was carried in a bunker on the rear platform and water in the semi-circular saddle tank.

 Typical specifications for an 11" Baldwin steam tram motor: